matkoniecz/website-checklist/buying domain.md

 # Google

-should be fairly stable but I am not fan of supporting Google monopoly
+should be fairly stable but I am not fan of supporting Google monopoly.
+Also, with Google there is always a tiny chance of random ban without recourse.
+As I already have my email there I would prefer to reduce chance of doing anything that may trigger ban.
+And to reduce potential damage.

-https://domains.google.com/ looks nice but prices are noticeably higher, and I am trying to avoid doing everything with Google services.
+https://domains.google.com/ looks nice but prices are noticeably higher.

 # Hover